fuse-box/fuse-box/README.md

 ## How FuseBox works?!

 The idea of FuseBox was born, when started struggling with webpack.
 It is slow, and it did not deliver required functionlity.
 On other hand jspm did what i wanted, but still it was not something i would go for.
-So i decided to combine both and create my own version.
+So i decided to combine both and create my own version that has power of both bundlers combined.

+### Static analisys (acorn)
-Behind the scenes, fusebox uses acorn to make static analisys on your code, extracing require statements and es6 imports.
-So, as long as it is valid javascript es5 or es6, you will get your code bundled with no plugins required.
+Behind the scenes, fusebox uses acorn to make static analisys on your code, extracting require statements and es6 imports.
+So, as long as it is a valid javascript es5 or es6, you will get your code bundled with no plugins required.

+### Aggressive npm caching
 FuseBox uses agressive caching for your modules.
 It knows when a file is modified.
 It knows exactly which version of npm lib you are using, as well as explicit requires like `require('lodash/each')`

+### Nodejs ecosystem and lifecycle in the browser
 FuseBox appends a very tiny API footer that makes magic happen.
 The library does not modify your source code, it creates 100% compatible [commonjs wrapper](https://nodejs.org/api/modules.html#modules_the_module_wrapper)

 ```js